suhailvs/suhailvs/README.md

 **I'm currently working on:**
-* [Django schools](https://django.stackschools.com/) - Quiz app using django.
+* [Django schools](https://github.com/suhailvs/django-schools/) - Quiz app using django.
-* [Django Rest Framework Requests](https://github.com/suhailvs/drfrequests) -  Play with RestFramework APIs(similar to postman)
 <!--
 **suhailvs/suhailvs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.